Hello, and welcome

 To me, story-telling of every kind is one of the most fascinating, enjoyable, and important things in the world.
 When we read or write someone’s story, we get to step outside of ourselves for a moment and see the world through someone else’s eyes.
 We are called to imagine and empathise, and our hearts and minds are expanded in the process.
 In our increasingly divided world, we need to learn to listen to—and meaningfully engage with—each other more urgently than ever.

 As I leave my twenties behind me and look forward to the next decade of my life, I've realised that my priority is to tell stories that matter—whether that's by helping further the work of others through copywriting and consultancy, or my own work in freelance journalism, creative writing, and fiction.
-For as long as I can remember I have dreamed of seeing the magical little words, "by Sophie", on the cover of a book, and I'm determined to take my creative writing more seriously in this next decade of my life.
+For as long as I can remember I have dreamed of seeing the magical little words, "by Sophie", on the cover of a book, and I hope I can make this dream a reality in the coming years.

 After a blissful three years studying English Literature at Durham University, I got my Masters in Magazine Journalism at City University in London, before going on to figure out how to build myself a career doing what I love.